PEXANE2/azure-docs.tr-tr/articles/api-management/api-management-advanced-policies.md

 ## <a name="set-status-code"></a><a name="SetStatus"></a>Durum kodunu ayarla

-`set-status` Ilke, http durum kodunu belirtilen değere ayarlar.
+`set-status`İlke, http durum kodunu belirtilen değere ayarlar.

 ### <a name="policy-statement"></a>İlke ekstresi